JamesSkemp/words/content/post/essential-firefox-extensions-for-the-web-producerdeveloper.md

 +++
-title = "Essential Firefox extensions for the Web producer/developer" summary = "There's a handful of extensions for  Firefox that I found absolutely necessary in my day-to-day Web  production and development.
+title = "Essential Firefox extensions for the Web producer/developer" description = "There's a handful of extensions for  Firefox that I found absolutely necessary in my day-to-day Web  production and development.
 Below, I've outlined the essentials, as  well as those that are near the top of the crop." draft = false comments = true date = "2006-04-21T20:28:00-05:00"